Eye and Pregnancy: Vision Problem in Pregnancy

 If you have a greater impact on your vision, contact an eye doctor as some problems linked to pregnancy may require immediate medical attention.

-When does vision problem in pregnancy start?
+When do vision problems in pregnancy start?

 You may have a vision problem at any stage of pregnancy.
 According to most women, however, vision problems increase with the pregnancy months before delivery.